Introducing pre-impact air-cushioning effects into the Wagner model of impact theory: Pre-impact model

 We shall first consider the dynamics before impact in which a large, two-dimensional solid body hurtles towards an initially-quiescent liquid pool whose depth is sufficiently large that we can take to be infinite.
 The region that is not occupied by the impactor or the liquid pool is filled with air.
 In what follows, we are following the analysis of \cite{Ross2019} and we shall only outline the key results here, with the reader directed to that paper for a more detailed discussion of the coupling.

 The body is assumed to be symmetric and, when it is sufficiently far from the liquid pool, the liquid free surface is flat.
 We shall take Cartesian axes $(x^{*},y^{*})$ centred on the point where line of symmetry meets the initially flat liquid surface.
-The body moves vertically downwards with a constant velocity $-V\textbf{j}$.
-We shall assume that impactor has a small \emph{deadrise angle}, which means that it is essentially flat close to the region of impact.
+Here and hereafter an asterisk denotes a dimensional variable.
+The body moves vertically downwards with a constant velocity $-V^{*}\textbf{j}$.
+We shall assume that the impactor has a small \emph{deadrise angle}, which means that it is essentially flat close to the region of impact.
 The body profile is taken to be \begin{linenomath}

-\end{linenomath} where $0<\ve\ll1$ and $R$ is the typical radius of curvature of the impactor.
+\end{linenomath} where $0<\ve\ll1$ and $R^{*}$ is a typical radius of curvature of the impactor.

-Both the air and the liquid are taken to be Newtonian, incompressible fluids, with densities $\rho_{i}$ and viscosities $\mu_{i}$, where $i = a$ in the air and $i = l$ in the liquid.
-The air-water surface tension coefficient is $\sigma$ and acceleration due to gravity is $g$.
+Both the air and the liquid are taken to be Newtonian, incompressible fluids, with densities $\rho_{i}^{*}$ and viscosities $\mu_{i}^{*}$, where $i = a$ in the air and $i = l$ in the liquid.
+The air-water surface tension coefficient is $\sigma^{*}$ and acceleration due to gravity is $g^{*}$.
 The pertinent physical parameters measuring the importance of surface tension and gravity are the Weber and Froude numbers \begin{linenomath}

 \end{linenomath} For typical solid-liquid impacts of interest, these numbers are very large, so for the rest of this analysis we shall neglect surface tension and gravity, \cite{Howison1991, Ross2019}.
-We shall denote the fluid velocities and pressures by $\textbf{u}_{i} = (u_{i},v_{i})$ and $p_{i}$ respectively.
+We shall denote the fluid velocities and pressures by $\textbf{u}_{i}^{*} = (u_{i}^{*},v_{i}^{*})$ and $p_{i}^{*}$ respectively.

-As shown by \cite{Ross2019} and seen from (\ref{eqn:BodyProfile}), the body starts to interact with the pool when it is an $O(\ve^{2}R)$ distance from the free surface.
-Since the body has small deadrise angle, these air-liquid interactions take place over a horizontal lengthscale of $O(\ve R)$ and a timescale of $O(\ve^{2}R/V)$.
-The impactor displaces the air in the region between itself and the liquid, inducing a vertical velocity of $O(V)$ and, by conservation of mass, a horizontal velocity of $O(V/\ve)$.
-The air motion displaces the liquid free surface by a distance of $O(\ve^{2}R)$, which in turn induces a velocity within the liquid pool of $O(V)$.
+As shown by \cite{Ross2019} and seen from (\ref{eqn:BodyProfile}), the body starts to interact with the pool when it is an $O(\ve^{2}R^{*})$ distance from the free surface.
+Since the body has small deadrise angle, these air-liquid interactions take place over a horizontal lengthscale of $O(\ve R^{*})$ and a timescale of $O(\ve^{2}R^{*}/V^{*})$.
+The impactor displaces the air in the region between itself and the liquid, inducing a vertical velocity of $O(V^{*})$ and, by conservation of mass, a horizontal velocity of $O(V^{*}/\ve)$.
+The air motion displaces the liquid free surface by a distance of $O(\ve^{2}R^{*})$, which in turn induces a velocity within the liquid pool of $O(V^{*})$.

 Since we shall assume that the Reynolds number \begin{linenomath}